 Berries such as blueberries, strawberries, blackberries and raspberries are generally lower in calories and sugar and therefore carbohydrates than other fruit.

-Berries are packed with pectin, a type of soluble fibre that promotes a feeling of fullness.
+Berries are packed with pectin, a type of soluble fiber that promotes a feeling of fullness.
 They also have the potential to help lower cholesterol and improve insulin resistance.

 Berries, in contrast to some other fruits, contain extremely high levels of antioxidants.
 So, they have great nutritional value and can boost your immune system.